serokell/blog-posts/existential-vs-universal-quantification/article.md

 func :: (forall a.
 Show a => a -> IO ()) -> IO ()
 ```
-Now the compiler knows, that whatever function we pass to `func`, type variable `a` should be instantiated here, not outside.
+Now the compiler knows that no matter which function we pass to `func`, type variable `a` should be instantiated here, not outside.

-With this change we can instantiate `a` when we call log.
+With this change, we can instantiate `a` when we call log.

 ```haskell
 func :: (forall a.
 Show a => a -> IO ()) -> IO ()